Social Work Clinician (0.6 FTE, Evenings)

 • Helps patients/families cope with environmental and psychological issues of illness.

-• Engages in case finding for patients/families with potential psychosocial needs.
+• Manages assigned caseload, including case finding for patients/families with potential psychosocial needs.
 Attends team conferences and participates in interdisciplinary rounds as needed.

 • Participates in quality assurance and community improvement as they relate to social work services or needs of patients and families and contributes to the review and development of written policies, procedures, or guidelines related to social work services.